gsytnik/Cal_Poly_Senior_Project/README.md

    > - `analysis.py`: a program that tests n number of times whether or not a position or m pieces reduces to a solved endgame.
 The csv files are the results.

    > ### csv
-   > These files are all the results of the `analysis.py` program above
+   > These files are all the results of the `analysis.py` program above for the respective number of pieces.

    > ### txt
    > These files are the `best solution PSTs` obtained from the `pst.py` program above and the `solution fit` value.